 What should be worn for social events?

-Dress for all evening events is business attire.
+Dress for all evening events is business casual attire.

 Do I need to bring my badge to the evening social events?

 Yes.
 All members must bring their badge to all evening social events; without it you may be refused entry.
 Social events are reserved for registered members only.

 Please note: this year's event is at a convention centre, not a hotel.
 Our host hotel is within walking distance to the venue.

 How can I book at the Congress partner hotel?

 Booking information for our partner hotel, the Grand Nikko Tokyo Daiba, will be available on our accommodations page.
 Online booking information will be available in early July.

 Please be sure to read the changes/cancellation policies before you book.
 We are not able to make any changes to your bookings on your behalf.

 What if I don't want to book at the partner hotel?